Kannada grammar: Gender (ಲಿಂಗ)

 According to Keshiraja's Shabdamanidarpana, there are nine gender forms in Kannada.
 However, in modern Kannada literature only three gender forms are used in practice: masculine, feminine, and neuter.

-All Kannada nouns code for gender.

-Biological sex tends to correspond with the grammatical gender category.
+All Kannada nouns have a gender, which is usually highly predictable: natural gender tends to correspond with the grammatical gender category.
 However, certain concepts personified by deities, such as sūrya, meaning 'the sun', share the grammatical gender of the deity, which in this case is masculine.